No9005/mini-moi/README.md

 # <a name='why'></a> Additional info <sub><sub>[Back to top](#top)</sub></sub>
-This project was created to help out a frind of mine aaaaaaannnddd... also to check out what I am able to work in 48h. <br>
+This project was created to help out a friend of mine.<br>
-As you can already imagine, it didn't quite work out as expected. <br>
-Anyway, to appreciate all the work and effort, you are also welcome to use the project! :-) <br>
+To appreciate all the work and effort, you are also welcome to use the project! :-) <br>

 <br>